Kinesio Tape Information

 Kinesio Tape Tips

-- Trimmed the edges of the tape as they wear off
+- Trim the edges of the tape as it loses its adhesive

-- Removed gently and naturally while washing with Diluted Citrus Essential Oil (or Lemon Juice) and Baking Soda
+- Remove gently and naturally by washing with Diluted Citrus Essential Oil (or Lemon Juice) and Baking Soda

 Kinesio Tape for Enhancing Your Next Event/Activity

 The tape that Dr. Rachel uses on her patients was created for the heat of competition, and it is tested at a lab in the Santa Cruz mountains until it meets the most superior standards.

 Impact of Kinesio Taping application on pregnant women suffering from pregnancy-related pelvic girdle pain. https://www.ncbi.nlm.nih.gov/pubmed/29303216

 The effect of kinesio taping on lower trunk range of motions. https://www.ncbi.nlm.nih.gov/pubmed/17578750